samagra-comms/uci-socket/README.md

 ## Description

-socket-package is a lightweight and efficient utility designed for establishing and handling socket connections with ease.
+Socket-package is a lightweight and efficient utility designed for establishing and handling socket connections with ease.
 Built on top of the popular socket.io-client, this package simplifies the process of initializing socket instances, handling incoming messages, and managing sessions.
 Whether you're building a chat application, real-time data dashboard, or any other system that relies on websockets, socket-package is here to make your development process smoother.

 ## Installation